jfude/CarND-Traffic-Sign-Classifier-Project-UD/TSC_WriteUp.md

 Interestingly, before arriving at the final parameters for the model architecture, the turn right ahead sign was often classified incorrectly, perhaps because it appears somewhat small (not well cropped) in the overall picture.
-Stop sign was also sometimes found to be classified as the Priority Road sign.
+The Stop sign was also sometimes found to be classified as the Priority Road sign.
 Perhaps the model had a hard time distinguishing the nearly solid white in the center of the Stop sign (as the image is quite low resolution) and the yellow in the center of the Priority Road sign.